bhyun08/TIL/Backend/Spring/Dependency Injection (DI).md

 Dependency Injection(DI) is to define relationships between objects.
 When Spring Container makes bean object, Spring Container inject dependency between objects.
+In this situation, happen [[Inversion of Control (IoC)]] phenomenon.

 **The object does not look up its dependencies and does not know the location or class of the dependencies.**